PokeTideBots/Mewtwo.py/README.md

 # HEXA_INFO_SOBOT - chat bot
 It is repository for chat bot: [@HEXA_INFO_SOBOT](https://t.me/HEXA_INFO_SOBOT)

-## What it is?
-This repository can be imported to [Bots.Business](https://bots.business) as a worked chat bot.

-[Bots.Business](https://bots.business) - it is probably the first CBPaaS - Chat Bot Platform as a Service.

 A CBPaaS is a cloud-based platform that enables developers to create chatbots without needing to build backend infrastructure.

 ## Create your own bot for Telegram from this Git repo